Swim

 But there is much more to Rainbow River than swimming in a few fixed locations.
 If you have the time we highly recommend you tube the river.
 When you do, be sure to take swim fins and goggles as there are tons of fish and turtles to discover beneath the surface.
 And if you’re trying to encourage your child to swim, bring some sort of rope or strap so that you can tie your tube to theirs.

 However, beware that even though the entire river is a no wake zone, there still are motorized boats in the river,.
 Be mindful, and swim near your tube (or with a swim buoy) at all times.
 You will be out on the water for hours, so you will need to figure out a way to bring water to drink.
 Items like short pieces of rope and carabiners are also your friends.
-Please respect the rules in place regarding single use plastics, so that we all may enjoy the river for generations to come..
+Please respect the rules regarding single use plastics, so that we all may enjoy the river for generations to come..
 Also, kids are not as adept at regulating their body temperature as adults, so depending on how long they will be in the water, a wetsuit may be in order.

 There are two main ways to tube the Rainbow River, both of which provide full service (including tube and shuttle), and both of which fill up during peak season.
 If you want to ensure that you get in, try and arrive before 10 am at either of the following locations: